Indian seafarers endured nightly blasts, lack of food in Iran war ordeal

 The 28-year-old had spent the previous six months working on the Iranian ship Ilda, carrying construction material to Dubai.

-The vessel was one of 2,000 trapped in the vicinity of the 104-mile (17-km) waterway that normally carries a fifth of the world's supplies of oil and liquefied natural gas (LNG).
+The vessel was one of 2,000 trapped in the vicinity of the 170km-long waterway that normally carries a fifth of the world’s supplies of oil and liquefied natural gas (LNG).

 Violence in the region has killed at least three Indian seafarers so far.
 Before the conflict began in February, about 138 ships passed through the Strait each day, the Joint Maritime Information Centre says.